negrinho/deep_architect/README.md

 DeepArchitect was designed with a focus on **modularity**, **ease of use**, **reusability**, and **extensibility**.
 It should be easy for the user to implement new search spaces and searchers in the DeepArchitect.
 The core APIs were carefully designed and their interaction carefully thought out.
-The design is such that most interfaces (e.g., for search spaces, searchers, and evaluators) are only lightly coupled, each of them having well defined responsibilities and concerns.
+The design is such that most interfaces (e.g., for search spaces, searchers, and evaluators) are only lightly coupled, each of them having well-defined responsibilities.

+A researcher or practitioner has to make a large number of design choices to design a deep learning model for a problem.
-With the development of DeepArchitect, we aim to impact the workflows of both researchers and practioneers by reducing the burden resulting from the large number of arbitrary choices that have to be made to design a deep learning model for a problem.
+With the development of DeepArchitect, we aim to impact the workflows of both researchers and practitioners by allowing the expert to easily express this design ambiguity and easily offload it to an automatic search algorithm.
-As it is most often currently done, instead of writing down a single model (or a search space in an ad-hoc manner),
 DeepArchitect uses composable and modular operators to express a search space over computational graphs that is then passed to a search algorithm that samples architectures from it with the goal of maximizing a desired performance metric.
-Code written using DeepArchitect is modular, composable, and reusable, leading to the user often only having to write a small amount of code for the desired use case.

 <!-- what is there in store for both researchers and practicioners -->
 For researchers, DeepArchitect aims to make architecture search research more